KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Styling.md

+## Keyboard style providers

+In KeyboardKit, a ``KeyboardStyleProvider`` can return dynamic styles for different parts of the keyboard.
+Unlike static styles, style providers can vary styles depending on the ``KeyboardContext``, ``KeyboardAction`` etc.

+Views like the ``SystemKeyboard`` use a style provider to get a button style for each keyboard button, based on the button action, current device, etc.

+KeyboardKit registers a ``StandardKeyboardStyleProvider`` instance with ``KeyboardInputViewController/services`` when a keyboard is loaded.
+You can modify or replace this provider at any time.

 ## Keyboard button styles

 Most view that support styling let you pass in a style in their initializer.
 For instance, here we apply a custom autocomplete toolbar style that makes the item title font bold: